 - A more dramatic one, mixed with Tempting Fate.
-While Vaaruvius is fighting an imp who was trying to goad her into a Deal with the Devil, he/she says it'd take a lot more than a few missing comrades to make her side with evil.
-And then he/she notices the Black Dragon, who believes that revenge for Vaarsuvius killing her son is a dish served cold, popping out of the sea behind him/her.
+While Vaarsuvius is fighting an imp who was trying to goad them into a Deal with the Devil, they say it'd take a lot more than a few missing comrades to make them side with evil.
+And then they notice the Black Dragon popping out of the sea behind them.

 - However, it's stealthily justified by a previous gag in which Vaarsuvius comments that they've never spent any skill points on observational skills, including Listen.

 - Panthera: Pardus plays with it here.
 Intersetingly, it is the Panthera gang bringing the hurt to the table, not the "egghead who can't see past..." [his nose(?)].